For every year that you submit a housing application, Housing Assignments calculates your assignment priority level, which is based on:

 Housing years include those lived in on-campus housing, University-assigned off-campus housing, and Housing Stipend Awards.

 Only housing contracts kept during Autumn and Winter Quarters are counted toward the total number of years in housing.
-Canceled assignments and occupancy beginning in spring or summer don’t count.
+Cancelled assignments and occupancy beginning in spring or summer don’t count.

 Graduate students are eligible for six assignment priority years.